elucas0/dash-legends/README.md

 # dash-legends
-1v1 couch game with a 16-bit style
+16-bit PvP platform game

+- Authors :
+Enzo Morvan
+Flavien Mézirard
-Authors : Enzo Morvan, Flavien Mézirard, Elouann Lucas
+Elouann Lucas

-The game runs with Python 3.7 (or more recent versions) with Pygame module.
+- Runs on Python 3.7 (or more recent) with the Pygame module.

-How to play :
+- How to play :
-The two players spawn in a 2D closed arena where they have shoot at each other until ones looses all its lives.
+Both players spawn in a closed arena where they have shoot at each other until one of them loose all its 3 hp.

-Controls are displayed in "Contrôles" on the main menu
+- Controls are displayed in "Contrôles" on the main menu

 How to launch the game :
-Execute "main.exe"
+Execute "dist/main.exe"